 Alcoholism Treatment and Prognosis

 There is no cure for any addiction, but when it is viewed as a chronic illness and treated accordingly, alcoholism can be managed.
-The most effective treatment is a combination of strategies that include long-term residential treatment, behavioral therapies, social support, and treatment of any co-occurring conditions, including diagnosis and treatment of any mental illnesses.
+The most effective alcohol addiction treatment is a combination of strategies that include long-term care at a residential alcohol treatment center, behavioral therapies, social support, and treatment of any co-occurring conditions.

-Treatment for alcoholism begins with a period of detox, which should be medically supervised.
+Residential alcohol rehab begins with a period of detox, which should be medically supervised.
 This is then followed by one-on-one therapy sessions that help the patient determine what underlies his or her drinking problems and that teaches the patient how to change behaviors and make more positive choices.
-Residential treatment also typically includes working in groups, family therapy sessions, alternative therapies, nutrition, exercise, and planning for ongoing care after the residential stay is over.
+Residential alcohol treatment also typically includes working in groups, family therapy sessions, alternative therapies, nutrition, exercise, and planning for ongoing care after the residential stay is over.

 The question, is alcoholism a disease, is commonly asked and often still debated.
 However, most experts now agree that it is a disease, or a chronic illness, that should be treated as such.
 It is not a moral weakness on the part of the alcoholic, as some people still believe.
 This means that anyone can be treated.
-A commitment to long-term treatment and a residential stay in a facility equipped to help someone with alcohol abuse can lead to overcoming alcoholism and lifetime management of the disease.
+A commitment to residential alcohol treatment in a facility equipped to help someone with alcohol abuse can lead to overcoming alcoholism and lifetime management of the disease.